-Striatocapsular haemorrhage and fenestrated basilar artery
+Striatocapsular hemorrhage and fenestrated basilar artery

 45 years male with impaired level of consciousness, He is a known case of hypertension.